-The best data in the world isn’t useful if you don’t know what’s behind the data.
-Below is a rundown of how Keylime Tools data is generated.
-Currently, Keylime Tools displays information about how your site performs in Google organic search, so all data is specific to that.
+The best data in the world isn’t useful if you don’t know what’s behind it.
+Below is a rundown of how Keylime Toolbox data is generated.
+Keylime Toolbox focuses on how your site performs in Google organic search, so most data is specific to that.

-You navigate between sites either by using the Sites dropdown in the top left or by clicking the site from the Search Analytics Dashboard.
+You navigate between reporting groups either by using the dropdown in the top left or by clicking the reporting group from the Search Analytics Dashboard.
+You can see the sites contained in the reporting group by clicking the Downloads tab.

 Google Analytics provides information on the total number of visitors that came to the site through Google organic search, but most traffic is not associated with a specific query (called “not provided” traffic).
 That means that while you can segment queries into topics, the traffic totals for those segments will always be much lower than the true totals.

-In addition, Google Webmaster Tools often doesn’t report 100% of traffic (although it does report 100% of traffic for the queries it does provide).
-Because Keylime Tools aggregates (and deduplicates) data from multiple subfolders, it reports a far greater number of queries than you’ll see in the Google Webmaster Tools interface, but even those aggregated totals are often still a sample.
+In addition, Google Search Console often doesn’t report 100% of traffic (although it does report 100% of traffic for the queries it does provide).
+Because Keylime Tools aggregates (and deduplicates) data from multiple subfolders, it often reports a far greater number of queries than you’ll see in the Google Search Console interface, but even those aggregated totals are sometimes still a sample.

 Provided traffic is typically not the same as the actual visits for all the queries in that segment (provided traffic is typically lower).

-- In the case of GA data, provided traffic may be lower than actual traffic because most visits aren’t stored in GA with an associated query.
+- In the case of GA data, provided traffic may be lower than actual traffic because most visits aren’t stored in GA with an associated query (they are “not provided”).
+For GA data, the number of visits associated with a provided query may be lower than the actual number of visits for that query.

-- In the case of GWT data, provided traffic may be lower than actual traffic because not all queries for that segment may be provided in GWT.
+- In the case of Google Search Console data, provided traffic may be lower than actual traffic because not all queries may be provided in the Search Console.
+However, for Search Console data, the number of visits associated with a provided query is the actual number of visits.

-Right now, Keylime Tools is reporting all visits from Google organic search (from all properties, like web, images, and mobile and from all countries).
-We plan to provide filters on this data in the future.
+Keylime Toolbox reports all visits from Google organic search (from all properties, like web, images, and mobile and from all countries).

 Estimated Total Traffic

-Keylime Tools estimates the total traffic to each segment by distributing the visits not associated with a query to the likely segments.
-You can choose the estimation method based on the distribution of provided GA data or the distribution of provided GWT data.
+Keylime Toolbox estimates the total traffic to each segment by distributing the visits not associated with a query based on the ratios of known traffic.
+You can choose the estimation method based on the distribution of provided Google Analytics data or the distribution of provided Google Search Console data.
+Since Google Analytics data tends to be almost entirely not provided, it’s generally more accurate to choose the Google Search Console distribution.

 The combined data Excel download provides even greater insight into the distribution of “not provided” traffic.

-While the Keylime reporting interface reports number of provided queries for each data source separately, the combined data Excel file aggregates these data sources and provides even more detailed information about the number of queries that Keylime Tools provides.
+The combined data Excel file aggregates both data sources and provides even more detailed information about the number of queries that Keylime Toolbox provides.

-For instance, in the example below, you’ll see that GA provides 58,860 queries and GWT provides 521,597 queries (after Keylime Tools has aggregated all the subfolders and eliminated the duplication).
+For instance, in the example below, you’ll see that Google Analytics provides 58,860 queries and Google Search Console provides 521,597 queries (after Keylime Toolbox has aggregated all the subfolders and eliminated the duplication).
 But only 6,273 of those queries are overlapping.
 The rest are unique to one data source or the other.

 Keylime Tools organizes all queries and traffic into segments.
 Tracking specific keywords isn’t generally useful or actionable, both because so many queries are no longer provided and because you can lose sight of the big picture if you look at a keyword and not a topic.

-Audiences search for the same thing lots of different ways, and Keylime Tools rolls all of these queries into segments to make it easier to see overall patterns in both traffic and SEO-specific data points, like ranking and click through rate.
+Audiences search for the same thing lots of different ways, and Keylime Toolbox rolls all of these queries into segments to make it easier to see overall patterns in both traffic and SEO-specific data points, like ranking and click through rate.
+In particular, it’s useful to segment branded and non-branded traffic.

-Keylime Tools calculates SEO data points by segment based on GWT data.
-In addition to generating segment-level data in Keylime Tools interface reports, you can see SEO data for individual queries on the Query Details tab and can download these into an Excel file.
+Keylime Toolbox calculates SEO data points by segment based on Google Search Console data.
+In addition to generating segment-level data in Keylime Toolbox interface reports, you can see SEO data for individual queries on the Query Details tab and can download these into an Excel file.

 Google counts an impression any time a searcher sees a listing from your site in search results.
 Some queries may have no visits at all, and may have only impressions.